Autodesk-Forge/forge-tutorial-postman/DA4Revit/instructions/before_you_begin.md

 Or

-- Download the Design Automation ready add-in, *DeleteWalls.dll* from [here](/en/docs/design-automation/v3/tutorial_data/DeleteWalls-dll.zip)
+- Download the Design Automation ready add-in, *DeleteWalls.dll* (and all other files required for this tutorial) from the [*tutorial_data* folder of this repository](https://git.autodesk.com/ASRD-CPUX/Postman_Collections/tree/master/DA4Revit/tutorial_data)

 [:arrow_backward:](../readme.md)  [:arrow_forward:](task-2.md)